top of page

 • How have others recognized your efforts?

+The Honors section helps answer those questions and reinforces a student’s overall story.
 One of the biggest misconceptions is that this section only matters if a student has major national or international awards.
 That’s simply not the case.

 Strong Honors sections often include: